 Apple AirPods Pro (1st generation) vs Beats Studio Buds

 Since taking over Beats in 2014, Apple continues to develop its own audio products while refining the Beats brand.
 That means sometimes Apple is competing against, well, Apple—the original Apple AirPods Pro and Beats Studio Buds wrestle in the same true wireless earbud arena.
 Both sets of true wireless earbuds offer a tray of ear tips and active noise cancellation (ANC).
 Each headset is more expensive than your typical consumer earphones, but they’re pretty close in price to each other, especially with recent AirPods Pro price drops.

 You can watch our Beats Studio Buds video review here:

 And this is our Apple AirPods Pro video review:

 The Beats Studio Buds are more colorful than the AirPods Pro

 The Beats Studio Buds has a vibrant paint job that uniformly finishes the case, earbuds, and ear tips, whether you choose white, black, or red options.
 At a featherweight 5 grams a piece, the earbuds are light enough that it is easy to forget you’re even wearing them.
-Without a protruding stem, each earbud is also smaller in comparison to the AirPods Pro.
+Without a protruding stem, each earbud is also smaller than the AirPods Pro.

 Maintaining the design philosophy of the original AirPods, the AirPods Pro is only available in glossy white.
 Unlike the original AirPods, the Pro model seals to the ears for better isolation and sound quality.
 The stem on each earbud doesn’t protrude very far, though it’s long enough to get caught on a mask which can send the earbuds flying out of your ear.